Sirius: Observational history

-The brightest star seen from Earth, Sirius is recorded in some of the earliest astronomical records.
+As the brightest star in the night sky, Sirius appears in some of the earliest astronomical records.
 Its displacement from the ecliptic causes its heliacal rising to be remarkably regular compared to other stars, with a period of almost exactly 365.25 days holding it constant relative to the solar year.
 This rising occurs at Cairo on 19 July (Julian), placing it just before the onset of the annual flooding of the Nile during antiquity.
-Owing to the flood's own irregularity, the extreme precision of the star's return made it important to the ancient Egyptians, who worshipped it as the goddess Sopdet (Spdt, "Triangle"; Σῶθις}, Sō̂this), guarantor of the fertility of their land.
+Owing to the flood's own irregularity, the extreme precision of the star's return made it important to the ancient Egyptians, who worshipped it as the goddess Sopdet (Spdt, "Triangle"; Σῶθις}, Sō̂this), guarantor of the fertility of their land (see Sothic cycle).
+As Sirius is visible together with the constellation of Orion, the Egyptians worshiped Orion as the god Sah, the husband of Sopdet, with whom she had a son, the sky god Sopdu.
+The goddess Sopdet was later syncretized with the goddess Isis, Sah was linked with Osiris (which is by some suggested as a root for the name of Sirius), and Sopdu was linked with Horus.
+The joining of Sopdet with Isis would allow Plutarch to state that "The soul of Isis is called Dog by the Greeks", meaning Sirius worshiped as Isis-Sopdet by Egyptians was named the Dog by the Greeks and Romans.
+The 70 day period of the absence of Sirius from the sky was understood as the passing of Sopdet-Isis and Sah-Osiris through the Egyptian underworld.